Bheith ar foluain go deo…

 “My tribe left this area a long time ago.”

 The more he looked at her the more he realized there was something terribly off about her.
 Everything about her was immaculate.
 She didn’t have a speck of dirt on her, and she wore a pure white tunic belted at the waist.
 He raised an eyebrow.
 “Aren’t you afraid of me?”

 “It could be the cracked skull and all the blood, but you don’t appear to be very imposing to me.”
 She glanced down at his body and then back up at him.
 “But at least you decided to get up.”

-“What do you mea—AH!” he cried out, finally getting glimpse of his body.
-“That’s me!” he yelled, grasping at himself, while gaping at the body on the ground.
+“What do you mea—Ah!” he cried out, finally getting a glimpse of his corpse.
+“That’s me!” he yelled, grasping at himself while gaping at the body on the ground.
 “What’s going on?”

 The woman put her hand up to her face pretending to be perplexed.
 “Well, I’m no judge, but you might be dead.”